nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

         sudo dnf install -y gcc mysql-server mysql-devel
         ```

+        !!! tip
+            If you get an error about `Unable to find a match: mysql-devel`, you may need to enable additional sources for packages.
+On at least CentOS 9 and AlmaLinux 9, the command `sudo dnf config-manager --set-enabled crb` is the way to enable the necessary repository.

         <h3>Start MySQL</h3>

         Start the service and enable it to run at system startup: